unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 ```

 A special control, the `FeedView` is used to display `IFeed`s and `IState`s,
-and provides different styling templates for the various states of the feed:
+and provides different styling templates for the various states of the feed.

+The Refresh command is also part of the MVUX **Extended** component.

 ```xaml
 <mvux:FeedView Source="{Binding CurrentWeather}">